CURRENT VISITATION GUIDELINES BELOW EFFECTIVE JANUARY 12, 2022

 - Due to concerns for the safety of our patients, all visitors are asked to clean their hands before and after visiting patients.
 Hands may be cleaned with soap and water or with alcohol-based gel available throughout the hospital and in every patient room.
 Additionally, visitors are asked to comply with any isolation precautions indicated on the entrance to the patient room while visiting.
 We hope that both of these requests will help to create a safe and healthful environment for all patients, staff and visitors in the hospital.

 - Many patients are on restricted diets.
 Please check with the nurse before bringing in food from the outside.
 Please do not use restrooms located in patient rooms.
 A nurse or other Glens Falls Hospital staff member can direct you to the nearest public restroom.

 - Firearms and other weapons are not permitted on hospital property, except in the case of law enforcement

 These guidelines have been established to ensure your loved one or friend is treated in a quiet, healthful environment, with time for visitors as well.
 In semi-private rooms, the privacy and need for rest of both patients should be of the utmost consideration.
 Your cooperation in maintaining a peaceful and comfortable atmosphere for all patients is greatly appreciated.
 In the event that the hospital must restrict a patient’s visitors or other forms of communication based on therapeutic effectiveness, this will be fully explained to the patient and any caregivers and will be determined with their participation.

 Visiting Guidelines During Flu Season

 During flu season, the New York State Department of Health requires hospitals to institute specific guidelines and precautions to prevent the spread of influenza.
-Guidelines will be updated throughout the hospital and include no visitors with fever, sore throat, cough, shortness of breath, rash or diarrhea.
+Guidelines will be updated throughout the hospital and include no visitors with fever, sore throat, cough, shortness of breath, rash, diarrhea, or vomiting.
 Please speak with your nurse should you have any questions or concerns.